Orbital-Web/Raphael/src/NNUE/README.md

 4. 32-neuron layer with int8 weights and quantization level of 6, followed by a CReLU activation
 5. output layer with int8 weights, quantization level of 5, and an output scale of 300

-Traindata:
+Training Procedure:

-- EPD file from [Blunder 8.1's Texel Tuning Dataset](https://talkchess.com/viewtopic.php?t=78536&start=20) with roughly a million positions
+1. Gathered EPD files from [Blunder 8.1's Texel Tuning Dataset](https://talkchess.com/viewtopic.php?t=78536&start=20) and [Zurichess](https://www.reddit.com/r/chessprogramming/comments/1if8yx6/chess_dataset_for_tuning_evaluation/) with roughly two million unique positions in total
-- `traingen` with arguments `quiet-extended.epd 8 -n 16777216` (quiet-extended is the name of the EPD file above)
+2. Gathered evaluations using `traingen` with arguments `combined-positions.epd 128 -n 1048576`
+3. Used `clean_nnue_traindata.py` (inside /dataset) to remove positions with forced-mate sequences and downsample positions with large evaluations.
+At this point, the dataset size is roughly 1.3 million positions
-- `trainer.py` with arguments `-i traindata.csv -o traindata_processed.csv -d`
+4. Trained the NNUE using `trainer.py` with arguments `-i traindata_combined.csv -o traindata_combined_ff.csv -f`

 <!--
 TODO: